ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 In this situation, [review the logs](https://docs.ovh.com/gb/en/hosting/shared_view_my_websites_logs_and_statistics/) of your site, to determine which queries caused this block.<br>
 Also, make sure your computer is not infected with a virus.<br>
-You can also contact one of our [partners](https://partner.ovhcloud.com/en-gb/directory/) to check your website’s computer code.
+You can also contact one of our [partners](https://partner.ovhcloud.com/en-gb/directory/) to check your website’s source code.

-### I have ordered a domain with accents, and it appears written in a strange way in my Control Panel.
+### I have ordered a domain name with special characters, and it appears written in a strange way in my Control Panel.
 What should I do?

 ![notation_idn](images/notation_idn.png){.thumbnail}

 You have no action to take in this situation.
-Even if your domain appears in internationalised [notation (IDN)](https://en.wikipedia.org/wiki/Internationalized_domain_name){.external} in your Control Panel, it will work and display in a completely normal way elsewhere.
+Even if your domain appears in [internationalised notation (IDN)](https://en.wikipedia.org/wiki/Internationalized_domain_name){.external} in your Control Panel, it will work and display in a completely normal way elsewhere.
 Your website's web address will be displayed as you requested.
 Your email addresses will also appear as you wish to your contacts.

 > [!warning]
 >